Skip to Content

 Serving Suggestions

-This gluten free pasta salad is a total crowd-pleaser—perfect for potlucks, picnics, and gatherings.
-And since it’s gluten-free, everyone can enjoy it.
+This gluten free pasta salad is a total crowd-pleaser that’s perfect for potlucks, picnics, and gatherings.
+And since it’s gluten-free, it’s a dish everyone can enjoy.

-Pair the vibrant side dish with beef brisket, blackened mahi mahi, BBQ shredded sandwiches, juicy bratwurst, and grilled tandoori chicken.
+Pair the vibrant pesto pasta salad with beef brisket, blackened mahi mahi, BBQ shredded sandwiches, juicy bratwurst, or grilled tandoori chicken.

 What To Do With Leftovers